ligato/docs/docs/user-guide/concepts.md

 ```

-Prepare the connector in he application plugin definition and set it to the example plugin:
+Prepare the connector in the application plugin definition and set it to the example plugin:

 ```go
 func New() *VPPAgent {